-in Extension

-You may have learnt about the place names of some towns in
+You may know some of the place names of some towns in Australia.

-Australia in HSIE.
 Have a look at this map and see how many of these towns you have heard of before.
+Find a place that you have never heard of before and see if you can find out about where its name came from.
+Be prepared to tell your teacher.